donw7/neural_activity_models_DNNs/README.md

 ## Decoding decision-making behavior from neural activity

 This is a comparison of statistical models vs. deep neural networks (DNNs), their performances across different conditions and with various types of data and hyperparameters.
+### see "DNN_decoding.ipynb"
-### Summary excerpted here. see "DNN_decoding.ipynb" for additional details
+- Summary excerpted here.
+See notebook for additional details

 ### Hypotheses:
 1. Decision-making behavior can be predicted reasonably well from information encoded in neural activity, even with small datasets